-In case an FET-form is not provided, there’s an option to provide a Credit note and a Letter of guarantee that should include the same information as specified in the Foreign exchange currency transaction reporting form.
+In case an FET-form is not provided, there’s an option to provide a Credit Note and a Letter of Guarantee.
+The documents should include the same information as specified in the Foreign Exchange Currency Transaction reporting form.

-The Foreign exchange currency transaction form is filled out when transferring your money into Thailand.
+The form is filled out when transferring your money into Thailand.

-Lastly: when you have filled in the above mentioned documents, you’ll need to hand them over to the Land office, to let them manage the transfer of the ownership in your name.
+When you have filled in the documents, you hand them over to the Land Office that manages the transfer of the ownership in your name.

-Previously, it was basically impossible to receive a local bank loan as a foreigner in Thailand, it’s still not common due to the many restrictions involved.
+Previously, it was impossible to receive a local bank loan as a foreigner in Thailand and it’s still difficult due to the many restrictions involved.

-The list of requirements is long and my personal guess is that many foreigners simply don’t qualify.
-This is not uncommon in developing countries and the same it goes in other regional countries.
+Preferably, the bank should have branches in both Thailand and Singapore.
+The list of requirements is long and many foreigners don’t qualify.
+This is the standard in developing countries.

-What are the requirements to get a local bank loan in Thailand?
+Requirements to get a local bank loan in Thailand

 - The applicant needs to be over 20 years old